Weyl invariant $E_8$ Jacobi forms: Modular forms in ten variables

 By means of the same technique, we can assert

 These two modular forms can be constructed as additive liftings of holomorphic Jacobi forms $A_2$ and $B_2$, respectively.

-In the end of this section, we construct two reflective modular forms.
-Following \cite{G1}, we construct Borcherds products from weakly holomorphic Jacobi forms of weight 0.
+At the end of this section, we construct two reflective modular forms.
+Following \cite[Theorem 4.2]{G18}, we construct Borcherds products from weakly holomorphic Jacobi forms of weight $0$.
 It is easy to check that

 is a $W(E_8)$-invariant weakly holomorphic Jacobi form of weight $0$ and index $2$.
 Its Borcherds product $\Borch(\phi_{0,2})\in M_{12}(\Orth^+(2U\oplus E_8(-2)),\det)$ is a reflective modular form of weight $12$ with complete $2$-reflective divisor for $\Orth^+(2U\oplus E_8(-2))$.
 Another construction of this modular form can be found in \cite{GN18}.